hui2000ji/hui2000ji.github.io/docs/machine_learning/graph_neural_networks.md

 ## Weisfeiler-Lehman GNNs

+This line of research [^2] is based on the Weisfeiler-Lehman (WL) graph isomorphism test, which aims to develop provably expressive GNNs.

 ### GIN

-> 2019 ICLR - How Powerful are Graph Neural Networks
+> 2019 ICLR - How Powerful are Graph Neural Networks [^10]

 The GIN architecture is a provable 1-WL GNN based on the Weisfeiler-Lehman Isomorphism Test.